Records and Archives Management Policy

 (9) The University:

-- follows sound procedures for the security, privacy and confidentiality of all information and records, and ensures all recordkeeping systems protect the records’ authenticity.
+- Follows sound procedures for the security, privacy and confidentiality of all information and records, and ensures that systems containing records protect the records’ authenticity.

 Disposal and Transfer